The second largest country in world (by size) has plenty of landmarks and wonders to offer.

 - Dragon Cliffs - Nunavut, Axel Heiberg Island.
 Very impressive flood basalt cliff rising several hundred meters above the Expedition Fiord.

 - Headwall Canyon - British Columbia, Toba Inlet.
 One of most impressive and beautiful canyons with at least 15 glacially fed waterfalls.
-The most impressive is Francis Falls - powerful, circa 580 - 600 meters high waterfall.
+The most impressive is Francis Falls - powerful, some 580 - 600 meters high waterfall.

 - South Nahanni Canyons - Northwest Territories.
 Extremely impressive canyons named consequently - First, Second, Third and Fourth Canyon.
 Haunted place with true stories about the mysterious deaths of gold prospectors.

-- Mount Thor - Nunavut, Baffin Island.
+- Mount Thor (Qaisualuk) - Nunavut, Baffin Island.
 Granite cliffs with the possible highest vertical drop on Earth - 1250 meters high, average angle 105 degrees.

 Caves and sinkholes